 About

 I work to harness machine learning and data science to drive sustainability efforts and social good.
-Currently, I am exploring how to use volunteer-collected plant photographs to build effective machine learning models for biodiversity monitoring.
-I am pursuing an M.S. in Computer Science, specializing in Artificial Intelligence, and a B.S. in Electrical Engineering with a focus on Information Systems & Science at Stanford University.
-Additionally, I am working towards a Notation in Science Communication and serve as a Course Assistant in the Computer Science department.
+Currently, I am exploring how to use volunteer-collected data to build effective machine learning models for biodiversity monitoring.

 Research